SGM Light Helps Bring the Power back to Battersea Power Station

 The Team and Assignment

-SGM Light UK and market partners Architainment UK worked together with the design team to provide a lighting solution for the chimneys.
-Having contemporary and historic residential buildings in the same development, it was important that the chimneys could blend into the surrounding lighting masterplan by displaying a tasteful, warm-white.
-But equally important was the ability for the chimneys to provide some flair and really show off the uniqueness of the building for special events.
+SGM Light UK and market partners Architainment UK worked together to provide a solution that would support the lighting designers, Speirs Major, to fulfil their vision for lighting the chimneys.
+With contemporary and historic residential buildings in the same development, it was important that the chimneys would compliment the surrounding lighting masterplan, achieved through a beautifully even warm-white wash.
+But it was equally important that the chimneys have the flexibility to provide dynamic colour and animated lighting effects, adding flair and showing off the unique design of this iconic building for special events.

 SGM i-2 RGBWs were selected after several mock-ups.
 The fixtures were installed in a ring at the base of each chimney over a period of days.
 In fact, due to the powerful output of the fixtures, they are used at around 30% of maximum output most evenings, which will extend the life of the LEDs far into the future.